 Load Data From Text File to SQL Server in Informatica

 Before we start configuring the Informatica to Load Data from Text File (or Flat File) to SQL Server.
-First connect to Informatica repository service by providing the Admin Console Username and password you specified while installing Server.
+First, connect to Informatica repository service by providing the Admin Console Username and password you specified while installing Server.

-Once you connected successfully, Please navigate to Source Analyzer to define your Sources.
-As we said before, we are using Employee table present in the local File System as our source definitions.
-So, Please navigate to Source menu and select the Import from File.. option as shown below
+Please navigate to Source Analyzer to define your Sources.
+As we said before, we are using the Employee table present in the local File System as our source definitions.
+So, Please navigate to the Source menu and select the Import from File..

-Once you select the Import from File.. option, a new window called Open Flat File will be opened as shown below.
-Please select the Employee.txt file from your local file system and click Open button.
-I suggest you to refer Flat File Source in Informatica article to under the following steps.
+Once you select the Import from File.. option, a new window called Open Flat File will open.
+Please select the Employee.txt file from your local file system and click the Open button.
+I suggest you refer Flat File Source article to under the following steps.

-Once you click Open button, a new pop up window called Flat File Import Wizard will be opened as shown below.
+Once you click the Open button, a new pop up window called Flat File Import Wizard will open.

-- Choose the file type that best describes your data: Please specify, how your column values are separated (either Delimited or Fixed Width) option.
-Our text is separated by comma delimiter as we shown earlier so we are selecting Delimited option.
+- Choose the file type that best describes your data: Please specify how your column values are separated (either Delimited or Fixed Width) option.
+Our text separated by comma delimiter, so we are selecting a Delimited option.

-- Import filed names from the first line: This option allows us to import the column names from the first line of text file.
-If your text file contains column names as first line of data like our example file then,check mark this option
+- Import filed names from the first line: This option allows us to import the column names from the first line of a text file.
+If your text file contains column names as the first line of data like our example file then checkmark this option

-- Under Delimiter section, please select the delimiter used in the text file.
-Our text is separated by comma delimiter so, we are selecting Comma.
+- Under the Delimiter section, please select the delimiter used in the text file.
+Our text separated by comma delimiter so, we are picking Comma.

-- Under Text Qualifier section, we are selecting No quotes because our flat file doesn’t have any quotes.
+- Under the Text Qualifier section, we are selecting No quotes because our flat-file doesn’t have any citations.
 Please change as per your requirements.

-From the below screenshot you can observe that, you can see our newly created Flat File source in Informatica
+From the below screenshot, you can see our newly created Flat File source.

 Please navigate to Target Designer to define the Target.
-In this example, we are using the existing SQL table as our target definition.
-So, go to the Targets menu and select the Import from Database.. option as shown below.
+In this example, we are using the existing table as our target definition.
+So, go to the Targets menu and select the Import from Database.. option.

-Please select the ODBC connection that will connect the Informatica with the SQLTest Database.
-In order to create new one, please refer Informatica ODBC Connection article.
+Please select the ODBC connection that connects with the Database.
+To create a new one, please refer to the ODBC Connection article.

-From the below screenshot you can observe that, we are selecting the File Destination table from our SQLTest database.
-You can refer Create Target table using Source Definition to understand the process of creating target definition
+From the below screenshot, you can observe that we are selecting the File Destination table from our SQLTest database.
+You can refer to Create Target table using Source Definition to understand the target definition

 Now you can see the target table with required column names.